 For securities, the value calculated based on prevailing market prices as at the balance sheet date is used as their fair value.
-Government bonds are classified into Level 1 of the fair value hierarchy, other securities are classified into Level 2 of the fair value hierarchy.
+Government bonds and local government bond are classified into Level 1 of the fair value hierarchy, other securities are classified into Level 2 of the fair value hierarchy.